 6.5 The warning for the third division, when required, will be numerical pennant #3

-6.6 The warning for the forth division, when required, will be numerical pennant #4 etc.
+6.6 The warning for the fourth division, when required, will be numerical pennant #4 etc.

 7 RACING AREAS